KMKfw/kmk_firmware/docs/combos.md

 Combos may overlap, i.e. share match keys amongst each other.

-The optional arguments `timeout` and `per_key_timeout` define the time window within which the match has to happen and whether the timeout is renewed after each key press, respectively.
-These can be customized for every combo individually.

 ## Keycodes
 |New Keycode |Description                                         |
 |------------|----------------------------------------------------|
 |`KC.LEADER` | a dummy / convenience key for leader key sequences |

+## Custom Combo Behavior
+Optional arguments that customize individual combos:
+* `fast_reset`: If True, allows tapping every key (default for sequences);
+   if False, allows holding at least one key and tapping the rest to repeatedly activate the combo (default for chords).
+* `per_key_timeout`: If True, reset timeout on every key press (default for sequences).
+* `timeout`: Set the time window within which the match has to happen in ms.

 ## Example Code
 ```python